 TECHNOLOGY PARTNERSHIP ANALYSIS

-When a company enters a phase that requires it to update its product range or begin in-house development of new or existing products, it can benefit from having clear answers to the following questions:
+When a company wants to update its product range or begin in-house development of new or existing products, it can benefit from having clear answers to the following questions:

 Is there value in partnering up with another company or seeking a technology partner to reduce development costs?